-The Science Party wants all people to experience the great wonders that the future will hold for us.
-To make sure this happens, we need to ensure that our minds and bodies are kept in the best possible condition.
+We want all people to experience the wonders that the future will hold.
+To make sure this happens, we need to keep our minds and bodies healthy.
 An efficient, well-resourced and intelligent public health system is an essential part of achieving this for every person.

 The early death of any individual is a tragic waste.
-The longer a person is alive and healthy, the more they can enjoy life, and the more time they have to spend on their favourite pursuits and to share with their loved ones.
+The longer a person is alive and healthy, the more they can enjoy life, pursue passions and pastimes, and share time with loved ones.

-The Science Party believes that the improvement in quality of life and extension of life of individuals will ultimately pay for itself, as those who live longer will have more productive working lives, which in turn allows more time and money to be spent in developing their knowledge and skills.
-A healthier population means greater progress for society as a whole, allowing the individual to enjoy a longer life while also contributing to society for a longer period.
+Improving the quality and length of our lives will pay for itself economically, as those who live longer will have more productive working lives.
+A healthier population means greater progress for society, allowing individuals to enjoy longer lives while contributing to society for longer.

-The Science Party believes that the following policies should be a focus of reforms made to the health system by the federal government.
+The following policies should be a focus of reforms made to the health system by the federal government.

 1. Universal health care

-1.4 Discussion: Dental care is an important component of health care.
-The pain of an ongoing dental problem affects the lifestyle choices, dietary choices and overall wellbeing of the sufferer, and like many conditions becomes more costly to treat with time.
-However, Medicare currently only covers dental care in a few circumstances.
-Dental care is already covered for some children and some concession card-holders on a state-by-state basis.
+Dental care is an important component of health care.
+Ongoing dental problems affect lifestyle choices and quality of life, and like many conditions become more costly to treat with time.
+Despite the importance of dental care, it is covered by the public health system only for some children and some concession card-holders.
 The Science Party supports a review of the various dental cover schemes in place to determine the most efficient way that basic dental care can be incorporated into the national public scheme.

 2. Aging to be treated as a disease

 Infectious and degenerative diseases are natural processes too, and we have successfully eliminated or reduced the burden of many of them.
-Maternal and infant mortality have decreased dramatically, and once-common causes of death like many infectious diseases are now far less common and rarely fatal, thanks to medical science’s determination to end unnecessary suffering and death.
-The Science Party is committed to preserving the lives of all people in a way that maximises happy, healthy living (or healthspan).
-The Science Party intends to prioritise diseases that have a high mortality rate and/or a high impact on quality of life.
+Maternal and infant mortality have decreased dramatically, and once-common causes of death like many infectious diseases are now far less common and rarely fatal, thanks to our determination to use medical science to reduce unnecessary suffering and death.
+We are committed to preserving the lives of all people in a way that maximises happy, healthy living (or healthspan).
+Diseases that have a high mortality rate and/or a high impact on quality of life should be prioritised.

 Potential scientific approaches include the detailed understanding of individual genetic variation combined with stem-cell therapies.
-A greater understanding of aging has the potential not just to extend life, but to create an associated benefit of making life healthier and more productive.
+A greater understanding of aging has the potential to both extend life and make those extra years of life healthier and more productive.
 The outcome will be a net economic gain, as money will be saved by preventing disease rather than treating it, and by allowing people to be employed to an older age if they choose to be.

 3. Preventative health care